-3.1 Assessment for Year 3
+3.2 Assessment for Year 4

-Both research activities with the cluster - the Modeling Activity and the Validation Activity - have progressed substantially within the third year, and with significant synergy between proposed modeling formalisms and methods and validation techniques they support:
+Both research activities with the cluster - the Modeling Activity and the Validation Activity - have progressed substantially within the fourth year, and with significant synergy between proposed modeling formalisms and methods and validation techniques they support:

-Within the sub-activity Component Modeling and Compositional Validation several partners have worked substantially and collaboratively on compositional design and verification methodologies for functional, timing and stochastic aspect.
-This methods span assume/guarantee reasoning, interface automata as well as modal transition systems for rich models.
-Also, theoretical foundations and coordination languages has been developed for heterogeneous systems.
-Finally, a framework for tool integration based on meta-models and model-transformations has been established.
+Within the sub-activity Component Modeling and Compositional Validation several partners have worked substantially and collaboratively on compositional design and verification methodologies for functional, timing and other non-functional aspects.
+These methods span assume/guarantee reasoning, interface automata as well as modal transition systems for rich models.
+In particular, composition frameworks have been proposed, as well as frameworks addressing design for integratability, maintainability, as well as methods for component adaptation (e. g. in the case of protocol mismatches).
+Also, theoretical foundations and coordination languages for heterogeneous systems have been further developed.
+Moreover, frameworks for tool integration based on meta-models and model-transformations have been consolidated and applied to case studies.

-The work in the sub-activity Resource Modeling (of the Modeling Acitivity) includes design space exploration, multi-core scheduling, modelling paradigms for quantitative resources and platform models including transactional memory.
+Within the sub-activity Resource Modeling (of the Modeling Acitivity) the focus in the fourth year was on design space exploration, multi-core scheduling, modelling paradigms for quantitative resources, in particular for performance, and derivation of distributed implementations from global specifications.

-The work in the sub-activity Quantitative Modeling (of the Modeling Acitivity) focuses on design frameworks for quantitative modeling, in particular weighted automata, priced timed automata and quantitative communication models.
-This activity includes also some activities on synthesis of models guaranteeing quantitative properties.
+Within the sub-activity Quantitative Modeling (of the Modeling Acitivity), in the fourth year, the focus was on design frameworks for quantitative modeling, in particular weighted automata, priced timed automata and quantitative communication models.
+This activity includes also some activities on synthesis of models guaranteeing quantitative properties, including for non-quantitative models.